Staticaldust/server22222/devops-project/name-spaces/Store/README.md

 # creating the resources inside the namespace

-2.  kubectl apply --namespace=oms -f OMS/
+2.  kubectl apply --namespace=store -f Store/

 # creating the helm-chart resources inside the name